Lions Club of BridgendTree of Light

 The Tree of Light is a point of focus for people who want to remember a loved one or a special cause at Christmas.
 Individuals can dedicate a light on the Tree for £5.00 and the name of your loved one(s) or cause are recorded on a board kept alongside the tree for all to read.
 Throughout the Christmas period the board is updated constantly as new names are added.
 Forms will be accepted right up until Christmas Eve.
-This year's sponsor form can be downloaded nearer the time - just print it out and post or deliver it to the address on the form or hand to any Lions Club member.
+This year's sponsor form can be downloaded by clicking here - just print it, complete your details and post or deliver it to the address on the form or hand to any Lions Club member.

 The Tree has enabled us to raise over £8,000 which has supported not only local causes such as Heronsbridge School but has also contributed substantially to a Lions International project (Campaign Sight First II) which has helped to prevent blindness in more than 24,000,000 people in developing countries.

 In 2016 the proceeds were divided between Emmaus Bridgend and our own Lions Club Charitable Trust Fund.

 Other Charities who have benefited from this event in previous years include Mental Health Matters of Bridgend, The Handicapped Children’s Pilgrimage Trust, Wales Air Ambulance, The Peter Ryan Appeal and Bridgend Samaritans

 To mark the switching on of the lights a short service of dedication is held around the tree when all sponsors and anyone else interested are invited to attend.